 The Library web site (http://sunyorange.edu/lrc) contains detailed information regarding library services, hours, policies and instructional materials, including tip sheets designed to assist students with their research needs.
 For questions or reference assistance, students may call 341-4855 or 341-4260.

-The College also offers Library services at the Newburgh Extension Center.
-The NEC Library is located in Room 123 on the first floor of the Center.
+The College also offers Library services at the Newburgh Campus.
+The Newburgh Campus Library is located in Room B-1 in the Tower Building.

 Tutorial Services